e-celik/Bit-Stuffing-Test/README.md

 Example:

 Keyword: `start`
 Message: `i_am_starting_to_enjoy_looking_at_the_stars`

-The encoder will append the keyword as a header, and then add a 't' ('s'-1 in ASCII) after any appearance of "star."
+The encoder will append the keyword as a header, and then add a 't' ('s'-1 in ASCII) after any appearance of "star" (except for the header).
 The encoded message sent between the encoder and decoder will be:
 `starti_am_starsting_to_enjoy_looking_at_the_starss`

 Note that `start` does not appear anywhere other than the header in the message.

 The decoder will then remove the header, and remove all characters that immeadiately follow an appearance of `star`.
 This yields a succesful decoding of the original message.

 ## Usage:
 ```